golfiros/pwasio/README.md

 pwasio provides an ASIO to PipeWire for Wine.
 ASIO is the most common Windows low-latency audio driver, so is commonly used in audio workstation programs.
+Requires at least PipeWire 1.5.0 for shared audio buffers.

 ### Building